- J.D.The George Washington University Law Schoolwith honors2015

 - B.A.University of Houstonsumma cum laude, Phi Kappa Phi2012

-Caroline Watson is an Associate in the International Department.
+Caroline Watson is a Senior Associate in the International Department.
 She focuses her practice on international trade, with emphasis on export and import controls, economic sanctions, and customs.

 Prior to joining the firm, Ms. Watson was an associate at a DC law firm focusing primarily on regulatory compliance matters for the defense industry.
 She also conducted a fellowship at an international law firm in Moscow, Russia, where she assisted with contract, sanctions, and compliance matters.

 While attending law school, Ms. Watson was an associate on The George Washington International Law Review and a semi-finalist in the 2015 Frankfurt Investment Arbitration Moot Court, an international law student competition held annually in Frankfurt, Germany.

 - Legal Intern, Immigration and Customs Enforcement, Office of Acquisition Management, Suspension and Debarment Division, U.S. Department of Homeland Security, 2013 - 2014